Meditation & Mindfulness

 The health benefits of meditation are widely known: lowered heart rate, lowered blood pressure, relaxed body, calm mind, improved focus.
 The terms “meditation” and “mindfulness” are often used interchangeably.
 Both involve the practice of uncritically focusing your attention on one thing at a time.

 The reason these practices are important is that the pace and the demands of our high tech, multi-tasking, work-focused society regularly activate the body’s stress response and keep us in over-drive much of the time—with and without our awareness.

 Open-Ended Weekly Meditation Groups

 These groups provide basic instruction and regular opportunity to practice meditation/mindfulness.
 Participants benefit from insight and support to establish a home practice.
 Participants are not required to attend every session.
-Register by contacting Pat Touzin at x2-3340 or email@example.com.
+You may drop in or register by contacting Pat Touzin at x2-3340 or email@example.com.

 - Tuesdays, Chestnut Hill Lower Campus, 12 - 1 p.m. | Lyons 201E, Bluhm Library

 - Wednesdays, Brighton Campus, 12 - 1 p.m. | Ryan Room, Theology and Ministry Library, 117 Lake Street

 - Thursdays, Newton Campus, 12:30 - 1 p.m. | Law Library's Contemplative Room (427)

 Introduction to Mindfulness and Meditation